 “Declaration” shall mean this Declaration, including all attached exhibits which are incorporated by reference, and any and all amendments to this Declaration.

-“Governing Documents” shall refer to this Declaration, the Plats, the Bylaws, the Rules, any Articles, and any other documents or agreements binding upon all of the Owners.
+“Governing Documents” shall refer to this Declaration, the Plats, the Bylaws, the Rules, Architectural Guidelines, any Articles, and any other documents or agreements binding upon all of the Owners.

+“Lakeview Lots” shall mean Lots which are located immediately adjacent to the Master Association’s Shoreline Property surrounding the two community lakes.

 “Lender” shall mean a holder of a mortgage or deed of trust on a Lot.